spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-data-with-the-queue-data-importer.md

 Do the following:
 1. Provide two pieces of configuration to a queue writer's `::write()` method:
-* Queue name—the name of the resource-based queue, which stores the imported data between the steps (for example, `import.product_abstract`).
+* Queue name—the name of the resource-based queue, which stores the imported data between the steps—for example, `import.product_abstract`ß.
 * Chunk size—the size of the chunks in which data is written to a queue.
 2. Define a dedicated configuration method in `Pyz\Zed\DataImport\DataImportConfig`: